 May, at the discretion of an Annual General Meeting by way of a motion, be granted to Full Members whose efforts on behalf of the People of Aboriginal Ancestry warrant such recognition.
 Lifetime members shall be voting delegates at each special or Annual General Meeting of the Membership or in the Universal Suffrage process or referendums.
 Lifetime Membership can only be removed by way of a motion at an Annual General Meeting.

 May, at the discretion of the Council, be granted to any persons whose efforts on behalf of the People of Aboriginal Ancestry warrant such recognition.

 Individual people, churches, businesses and other organizations who wish to support our work may obtain a Supporting Membership upon payment of an Annual Fee of $25.00, but such members will have no voting rights.
 It is a direct membership in the Council rather than in our Locals.

-Each Community locals must pay an annual charter fee of $25.00 per local.
-Each individual member of a community local, as well as youth members must also submit an annual membership fee of $1.00 to their local executive for submission to the Council.
-Each Non-Resident member must submit their $5.00 annual membership fee directly to their Locals.
-Supporting members must pay an annual membership fee of $25.00 (Twenty-five dollars) directly to the Head Office of the Council.
+Each Community local must pay an annual charter fee to the Head Office of the Council.
+Each individual member of a community local, as well as youth members, must also submit an annual membership to their local executive for submission to the Council.
+Each Non-Resident member must submit their annual membership fee directly to their Locals.
+Supporting members must pay an annual membership fee directly to the Head Office of the Council.
 Lifetime members are not required to pay annual membership fees, nor are Spousal, Associate or Honorary members.
 All fees must be submitted on or before April 1st of each year.